aws-samples/aws-genomics-workflows/docs/orchestration/nextflow/nextflow-overview.md

 | Name | Description | Source | Launch Stack |
 | -- | -- | :--: | -- |
-{{ cfn_stack_row("Nextflow All-in-One", "Nextflow", "nextflow/nextflow-aio.template.yaml", "Create all resources needed to run Nextflow on AWS: an S3 Bucket, AWS Batch Environment, and Nextflow head node") }}
+{{ cfn_stack_row("Nextflow All-in-One", "Nextflow", "nextflow/nextflow-aio.template.yaml", "Create all resources needed to run Nextflow on AWS: an S3 Bucket for data, S3 Bucket for nextflow config and workflows, AWS Batch Environment, and Nextflow head node job definition and job role") }}

 When the above stack is complete, you will have a preconfigured Batch Job Definition that you can use to launch Nextflow pipelines.
 Skip to the [Running a workflow](#running-a-workflow) section below to learn how.